 Exercise can make you as fly as you wanna be – and we want to love and support you along your fitness journey.

 Wanna get involved?
 Sign up to our mailing list.

 About the founder

-She’s passionate about encouraging BAME women to pursue fitness, so in 2018, she qualified as a Leadership in Running Fitness coach to facilitate free group sessions around London.
+She’s passionate about encouraging BAME women to pursue fitness, so in 2018, she qualified as a Leadership in Running Fitness coach to facilitate group sessions around London and beyond.